boxiongdu/M244_Project/data/README.md

+We used Steam Games Dataset for our project, which is collected in 2023 via Steam API and Steam Spy, then uploaded to Kaggle.
+The original dataset contains 96509 observations and 39 variables.
+After data wrangling and transformation, there are 9 variables and 15010 observations left.

 | Variable Name   | Type      | Description                              | Example                          |
 |-----------------|-----------|------------------------------------------|----------------------------------|
 | Name            | String    | Game name                                | 'WARSAW', 'Royal Battleships'    |